22025615/NotebookLM-Assignment-22025615-BUS5001/NotebookLM_Q4_Report.md

-NotebookLM_Q4_Report.md

-# BUS5001 – Cloud Platforms and Analytics
-## Assignment 3 – Question 4: Evaluating Google NotebookLM
+# BUS5001 Assignment 3 – Q4: Evaluating Cloud-Based Technology (NotebookLM)
-**Student Name**: Sarath Kumar
-**Student ID**: 22025615

----

-## Overview
-As part of this assessment, I explored Google’s NotebookLM — a note-based AI assistant — to understand how it could support academic workflows.
-I tested its ability to summarise notes, create citations, and draw insights from multiple sources.
-Below is a summary of what I did, what I found, and my reflections.

----

-## 4. Extracting Citations for Assignments
+## 4a.
+Extracting Citations for Assignments

-When working on my BUS5001 report, I needed to reference several academic documents using APA 7th edition style.
-Normally, formatting citations manually is time-consuming.
-Instead, I used NotebookLM’s **“Discover sources”** feature.
+While working on my report for BUS5001 – *Cloud Platforms and Analytics*, I needed to reference multiple academic sources using APA 7th edition format.
+Normally, manually formatting citations is tedious and prone to errors.
+To make the process easier, I used **NotebookLM’s “Discover sources” feature**.

-### What I Did:
+### What I Did
-- Clicked the **Discover** button and selected APA-related documents such as:
+- Clicked the **Discover** button in NotebookLM.
+- Selected APA citation resources:
   - *APA 7th Edition Reference Guide*
   - *In-text Citations – APA Style*
-  - *Victoria University’s APA Referencing Web Guide*
+  - *Victoria University APA Referencing Guide*
-- Then typed:
+- Typed the prompt:
   `"List all references or citations in APA format from this document."`
-- NotebookLM automatically listed properly formatted citations.
+- NotebookLM automatically returned citations correctly formatted in APA style.

-### Why It Was Helpful:
+### Why It Was Helpful
-- It saved me from manually formatting references.
+- Saved time and reduced formatting errors.
+- Ensured compliance with university citation standards.
-- I didn’t have to switch between Google and lecture slides.
+- Avoided switching between external tools and lecture notes.
-- Ensured I met academic standards easily.
+- Made referencing feel like an integrated part of my workflow.

 ---

-## 5. Pulling Insights from Multiple Sources
+## 4b.
+Pulling Insights from Multiple Sources

-For my exam prep, I needed to consolidate ideas from different weeks of lectures.
-So I tested NotebookLM’s ability to analyse multiple PDFs together.
+For exam prep and assignment writing, I needed to connect ideas from various weeks of lectures and workshop files.
+Instead of manually browsing each PDF, I tested NotebookLM’s ability to synthesise knowledge from multiple documents at once.

-### What I Did:
+### What I Did
-- Uploaded 15 documents:
+- Uploaded **15 documents**, including:
-  *BUS5001-Wk01, Wk04, Wk09, Wk12, workshop files, slides, and readings*
+  - `BUS5001-Wk01.pdf`, `BUS5001-Wk04-Security.pdf`, `BUS5001-Wk09-AI-in-the-Cloud.pdf`, `BUS5001-Wk12.pdf`
+  - Workshop materials and lecture slides
-- Asked a high-level question like:
+- Entered a high-level question:
-  `"Compare ethical frameworks across cloud security, governance, and AI."`
+  > "Compare ethical frameworks across cloud security, data governance, and AI regulations."
-- NotebookLM responded by pulling info from Week 1, Week 9, and APA guides — giving me a well-rounded view.
+- NotebookLM processed all files and responded with integrated insights from:
+  - Week 1: foundational knowledge
+  - Week 4 & 12: cloud security and privacy
+  - Week 9: AI ethics
+  - APA citation guides

-### Why It Was Helpful:
+### Why It Was Helpful
-- It connected topics I wouldn’t have thought to link myself.
-- Helped revise quicker before tests.
+- Helped connect interrelated topics from different weeks.
-- Gave me structured answers I could build on in my writing.
+- Accelerated revision and gave me confidence in structuring my arguments.
+- Provided context-rich responses that I could refine for assignments and exams.
+- Eliminated the need to search multiple files manually.

 ---

 ## 4c.
 My Reflections on NotebookLM’s Capabilities

 ### i.
 Accuracy and Relevance

-NotebookLM generally gives decent, accurate summaries — especially when pulling from structured PDFs like slides.
-It helped explain things like “data privacy” and “platform as a service” quite well.
-But sometimes, when the source was unclear or vague, its output was also fuzzy.
-So I found it helpful — but not flawless.
+NotebookLM mostly delivers reliable summaries, especially from structured lecture slides.
+It clearly explained key concepts like *data privacy*, *PaaS*, and *governance*.
+However, vague or complex source documents sometimes led to slightly inaccurate or oversimplified responses.
+Overall, I found the output very useful but occasionally needed to double-check the details.

 ### ii.
 Usefulness for Students

-As a student, this tool saved me a lot of time:
+From a student perspective, this tool is a game changer:
-- I didn’t need to open 10 tabs or scroll through long PDFs.
+- No need to flip through dozens of PDFs to find what I need.
-- I could ask follow-up questions to clarify doubts.
+- I could ask natural language questions and get direct answers.
-- Citation automation alone was worth it during assignment season.
+- The automatic citation feature alone saved me hours during assignment season.

 ### iii.
-Limitations or Risks
+Limitations and Concerns

-- **Over-Reliance**: It’s tempting to trust summaries without reading full texts.
-- **Bias/Hallucination**: It sometimes gives oversimplified or outdated responses.
-- **Data Privacy**: Uploading university material to a Google tool may raise concerns.
+While useful, there are a few things to watch out for:
+- **Bias or outdated content** if old materials are used as sources.
+- **Risk of over-reliance** – relying entirely on AI-generated summaries can cause key details to be missed.
+- **Data privacy** – I was careful not to upload sensitive academic content, since the platform is hosted by Google.

 ---

 ## Final Thoughts
-NotebookLM is like having a helpful study buddy — one that won’t replace your thinking but makes study more efficient.
-As long as I double-check and stay critical, it supports my learning really well.

----
+NotebookLM played a supportive role in my academic work for BUS5001.
+It helped me revise faster, manage citations more effectively, and navigate course material more easily.
+However, critical thinking and validation of AI responses were still essential.
+I now view NotebookLM as a smart assistant that augments—not replaces—my own analysis.